How to Waterproof Acrylic Paint on Fabric

 How to Make Framed Wall Art with Fabric

 In this tutorial, I’ll show you how to make acrylic fabric paint from acrylic paint for some framed butterfly wall art!
 I’ve actually had these hanging in my office for some time but figured it was time to do a tutorial on them because every time someone comes into my office, they are the first thing they notice – which surprises me because I thought the first thing they would notice would be the desk made out of a door.

 How to Make the Best Permanent Paint for Fabric – Butterfly Wall Art Supplies:

-Acrylic Paint – Any brand will work with the fabric medium above but here are great deals on Amazon: Acrylic Paint Sets
+Acrylic Paint – Any brand will work with the acrylic medium above but here are great deals on Amazon: Acrylic Paint Sets

 Fabric – I love Premier Prints fabric because they have coordinating patterns.
 For example, I used fabric from the Premier Prints Village Blue series for my office curtains, pillow, and this all wall art.
 You can see them here: Premier Prints Village Blue Fabric Options and can see other Premier Print color options here: Premier Print Fabric Options

-Scissors – I know everyone has scissors but I LOVE these for fabric or any detailed cutting: My Favorite Scissors!
+Scissors – I know everyone has scissors but I LOVE these for fabric as they are a useful tool for any detailed cutting: My Favorite Scissors!
 I own three pairs. (check the current price here)